Chart Color Schemes

 AreaSearch analysis of employment trends sees Harrington Park performing better than 90% of local markets assessed across Australia

-Harrington Park has a skilled workforce with notable representation in the construction sector.
-Its unemployment rate was 1.5% as of June 2025, lower than Greater Sydney's 4.2%.
+Harrington Park's workforce is skilled with notable representation in the construction sector.
+The unemployment rate was 1.5% as of September 2025.

 Frequently Asked Questions - Employment